dormant-chicken/sortty/README.md

 - change the delay (how fast or slow the algorithm sorts the array)
 - change what algorithm to use
 - change size of bars (increasing this can improve performance)
-- use fancy bars (shown in the gallery)
+- use fancy bars or text-only mode (shown in the gallery)
 - sort arrays forever with random algorithms

 <br>